-How to hear Spatial Audio with Dolby Atmos on Apple Music
+How to hear Spatial Audio with Dolby Atmos on Apple Music | Stuff

 Songs on Apple Music can now be heard in Spatial Audio with support for Dolby Atmos at no extra cost.

-It's a hefty shot across the bows of streaming rivals like Spotify and Tidal, with the multidimensional audio upgrade in addition to a catalogue of 75 million songs in Lossless Audio available to Apple Music subscribers (£9.99 monthly).
+It’s a hefty shot across the bows of streaming rivals like Spotify and Tidal, with the multidimensional audio upgrade in addition to a catalogue of 75 million songs in Lossless Audio available to Apple Music subscribers.

-Dolby Atmos tracks on Apple Music play by default in iOS 14.6 on all Apple AirPods and Beats headphones with an H1 or W1 chip, as well as the built-in speakers on the latest iPhones, iPads and Macs.
+Dolby Atmos tracks on Apple Music play by default in iOS 14.6 or later on all Apple AirPods and Beats headphones with an H1 or W1 chip, as well as the built-in speakers on the latest iPhones, iPads and Macs.
+Spatial audio is also supported on the new 2nd generation Apple HomePod.

-Apple says it'll be adding new Dolby Atmos tracks as it goes and curating dedicated Dolby Atmos playlists to help discover new music in the format.
-Albums will also carry a badge to make them easier to identify.

-The news comes after Amazon Music HD – usually an extra fiver a month on top of Amazon Music Unlimited (£9.99 monthly, £7.99 Prime members) – announced it will also cease charging extra for lossless music.

-However, there are price rises for Spotify Premium affecting families, couples and students, although the individual subscription rate looks set to remain at £9.99 a month.
+Amazon Music HD has also ceased charging extra for lossless music.
+Spotify hasn’t announced its lossless service yet – though we’re expecting this soon.
+Check out What is Spotify HiFi?
+The upcoming hi-res Spotify upgrade explored

-So what is Spatial Audio and how can your ears get involved?
+Let’s find out more about Spatial Audio on Apple Music and how can your ears can get involved.

 What is Spatial Audio?

 Spatial Audio with support for Dolby Atmos creates immersive audio with multidimensional sound and clarity that comes from all around and from above the listener.

-Songs in Spatial Audio come from some of the world’s biggest artists and music across all genres.
-Albums that are available in Spatial Audio will have a badge on the detail page to make them easily discernible.
+Songs in Spatial Audio come from music across all genres – it isn’t the reserve of, say, classical music.
+Albums that are available in Spatial Audio have a badge on the detail page to make them easily discernible.

 Apple Music is also offering a set of editorially curated Spatial Audio playlists from rock to hip-hop to jazz, classical, Latin and pop, specially remixed or remastered for the format.